CITES Policy Updates: Regulatory Compliance and Advocacy

 The expanded listing, which will take effect on January 2, 2017 is applicable worldwide and will require all manufacturers and retailers of musical instruments containing one or more the aforementioned species (excluding Brazilian rosewood) to obtain a permit from the appropriate government regulatory agency (in the United States, it is the Fish and Wildlife Service) if they wish to export one or more instruments outside of the country.
 Domestic shipments will not require a permit.

-- International Music Industry’s Statement of Principles: Musical Instruments, Rosewoods and Bubinga
+- Resource: International Music Industry’s Statement of Principles: Musical Instruments, Rosewoods and Bubinga

 September 2017: The music industry and those that supply wood product inputs to music instrument manufacturers strongly support efforts to conserve rosewood and bubinga as well as further study of their biology, conservation, and trade.